PatnosDD/Keep-In-Mind-Remastered-PS-VITA/README.md

 ## STEAM VERSION
-- Download Night In The Woods vpk from vitadb and install it.
+- Download Keep In Mind Remastered vpk from vitadb and install it.
 - Go to the Release page and download ``KeepInMindVITAsteam.zip``.
 - Extract it.
 - Put the game's folder(```..\steamapps\common\Keep In Mind```) inside the extracted folder(Should be Steam version).)